 Below, learn more about these infections, including prevention, treatment, and antibiotic resistance.

-In healthy people, or when present in normal amounts, Enterococcus does not usually cause a problem.
+In healthy people, or when the bacteria are present in standard amounts, Enterococci do not usually cause problems.

 - are receiving an organ transplant

-Symptoms of E. faecalis infection depend on the location of the infection.
+The symptoms of an E. faecalis infection depend on the location.
 They can include: